Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 -- vCNT_Base 225/254/255 i5
 -- vCNT_Drop 250-252 [1B] i1,t23
 -- vCNT_AttachSwap 223

+Note: This MUST BE REPEATED when re-applying VRCLens!
+VRCLens will re-add the layers and remove the syncfix prefab when re-applying.

 VRCLens should now sync it's state (On/off, hand/head/dropped/handrotating/avatarfixed) to remote users better.